jgabrielsz/Neural-Network/README.md

 # Neural Network
- simple neural network from scratch with pytohn.
+ simple neural network from scratch with python.